 Misconception: All types of EMF from power lines can be easily shielded

-Reality: While electric fields and RF can be blocked with conductive materials, magnetic fields bend around surfaces and require specialized materials like MuMetal for even partial reduction.
+Reality: While electric fields and RF can be blocked with conductive materials, magnetic fields bend around most surfaces.
+Specialized materials like MuMetal offer only partial reduction at significant cost.
+Distance is far more effective and practical.

-Misconception: Living near power lines means you are constantly exposed to dangerous levels of EMF
+Misconception: Living near power lines means constant exposure to dangerous EMF levels

 Reality: EMF strength drops rapidly with distance.
-At just a few hundred feet from most power lines, field levels are typically at or near background levels.
+At a few hundred feet from most power lines, field levels are typically at or near background.
+The specific exposure at your home depends on line voltage, current load, and your actual distance — testing with a gaussmeter gives you the real picture.

 Frequently Asked Questions